marco-m/florist/README.md

 - Stay small and as simple as possible.
 - Zero-dependencies (no interpreters, no additional files, the installer is all you need).
-- Configuration-is-code, static typing (no YAML, less runtime errors).
+- Configuration-is-code, static typing (no YAML, less runtime errors, full programming language power).

 ## Use cases